fufexan/nix-gaming/README.md

-# osu.nix
+# nix-gaming

-[osu!](https://osu.ppy.sh)-related stuff for Nix and NixOS.
-Easily install everything you need in order to have the best osu! experience.
+Gaming related stuff for Nix and NixOS.

 ## What's in here?

 Package              | Description
 ---------------------|---
-`osu-stable`         | Default package `winestreamproxy`    | Wine-Discord RPC
+`osu-stable`         | osu! stable version `winestreamproxy`    | Wine-Discord RPC
-`wine-tkg`           | Wine optimized for games `discord-ipc-bridge` | Older RPC
+`wine-tkg`           | Wine optimized for games
-`wine-osu`           | Older Wine with osu-only patches

-`osu-stable` provides a script that installs/runs osu! automatically, in addition to a desktop entry.
+* `osu-stable` provides a script that installs/runs osu! automatically, in addition to a desktop entry.

 Installation will take a bit of time.
 It will download and install about 400MB